rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/3_script.md

 ### Script: 👋 Engaging Opening

-**Hook:** From Infra Debt to Dev Setup – Launching with GitHub Codespaces
+**Hook:** We're going from tackling that infrastructure debt, right, and turning it into a really powerful development setup by launching with GitHub Codespaces.

 Talking Head: Welcome!
 Technical debt hinders speed and quality.
 SonarQube helps manage it.
 Integrate it for code analysis, debt reduction, and production-ready releases.
 Build a strong foundation, one clean commit at a time.